 Discussing concepts.
 Discussing general concepts includes asking what is the syntax of a for loop, or explaining how to input a sequence of numeric values.
 It does not include a discussion about specific code-related solutions to programming assignments.

 Collaboration with an AI chatbot.
-You may not use AI composition software (such as ChatGPT or GitHub Copilot) to create or debug programming assignment code.
+You may not use AI composition software (such as ChatGPT or GitHub Copilot) for any reason on assignments, including for understanding instructions, generating assignment code, or for debugging your code.
+Please see AI Usage Policy section below for more details.

 Collaboration with classmates.
 We encourage you to discuss common concerns with classmates either in private via personal interactions or publicly in the Ed Discussion course forum.
 These discussions must be kept at a general level, without exposing your solutions.